IRB Training Program

 - An interest in learning more about U.S. Federal human subjects protections, IRB administration and function, and bioethics, with the goal of enhancing involvement in these activities at the applicant's home institution.
 There are no specific educational prerequisites.
 International candidates are welcome to apply.

 - Institutional or community endorsement of the application, including a statement describing how the applicant is involved in, or will be involved in, IRB review or research ethics oversight at their institution and/or within their community; and how participation in the NIH internship program will enhance involvement in these activities.
-Such involvement might be as a member of an IRB or research committee, having a role in setting human subjects protection policy, or as an academic in a related field.
+Such involvement might be as a member of an IRB or research committee, having a role in setting human subjects protection policy, or as an IRB administrator.

 - Proficiency in English

 There is no charge for the program.
-The Department offers a stipend to cover round trip economy class travel expenses from the intern's home city to Bethesda, MD, as well as living expenses for the approximately 3½ month duration of the internship, up to a total of USD $15,000 for international trainees.
+The Department offers a stipend to cover round trip economy class travel expenses from the intern's home city to Bethesda, MD, as well as living expenses for the approximately 3½ month duration of the internship, up to a total of USD 15,000 for international trainees.
+Up to USD 12,000 is for travel and accommodation expenses and interns have the option to apply for an additional USD 3000 to cover relevant travel in the US during the internship period.
 The Department does not have accommodations to offer; interns typically find short-term rentals in the local/Bethesda area near NIH.

 To apply, please submit the following: